Bespoke Frontend

 No metadata schema is required for these pages.

-Use solidGet, solidPost, solidPut, solidPatch, solidDelete for data access.
+Use solidGet, solidPost, solidPut, solidPatch, solidDelete for direct data access.

 import { useEffect, useState } from "react";